 A rather minor one, but in Goblet of Fire, the fact that Harry takes it upon himself to warn Cedric about the dragons in the First Task to be an immensely heartwarming simple gesture of genuine, selfless decency.
 It's moments like that just as much as — or more than — the huge battles which make Harry a worthwhile hero.

 And Cedric returns the favour by giving Harry a clue about the egg.

 Likewise, the conversation leading up to Harry and Cedric grabbing the Cup is among the most heartwarming moments of the series.
 Cedric, who was so popular during the tournament, giving up glory to Harry, who had been tormented all year long.
 Harry, who had held a serious grudge against Cedric because of his relationship with Cho, suggesting that they take it together.
 It was a beautiful moment — and it made what happened next that much more shocking and terrible.

-A very small, subtle one in The Goblet of Fire.
+A very small, subtle one.
 Harry has rescued Ron and Gabrielle from the Lake when "[...]Percy, who looked very white and somehow much younger than usual, came splashing out to meet them. [...]
 Percy seized Ron and was dragging him back to the bank ("Gerroff, Percy, I'm all right!")"
 Percy, who has always been seen as pompous and annoying, caring more about his job than his family, was plainly terrified for his little brother despite knowing Dumbledore would never have let anything happen to him.

 While the entire scene where Dumbledore, Hermione, and Harry confront Hagrid after he is outed as Half-Giant by Rita Skeeter is this, the part where Dumbledore casually mentions that many parents have written letters in Hagrid's defense is touching.
 It's not just that his friends love him, it's that many people who have known him do so as well that just makes it that much more awesome.